-Why pay fees for financial planning when you can do it yourself, right?
-There are cost benefits of using a financial advisor that go beyond merely increasing wealth and financial gain.
+Why pay fees to financial planner companies when you can do it yourself, right?
+Except, there are cost benefits of using a financial advisor that go beyond merely increasing wealth and financial gain.
 Strategies like risk management, improving your happiness, timeliness, and behavioral management can make using a professional financial planner worthwhile.

 When we meet with prospective clients, the elephant in the room is usually fees.
 The plain truth is, some financial impacts are harder to measure than others.
 In 2015, Michael Kitces endeavored to quantify these values in the Kitces Report, Vol. 3.
 Including data from Vanguard, Morningstar and others, the report analyzes the potential quantifiable benefits you may gain that go way beyond any fees charged when you work with a financial advisor.
 Additional benefits are: